fprotais/marchinghex/README.md

 To match with the boundary, the code reads triangles and edges from the domain mesh.

 Starting from a regular grid, elements are guaranteed to have positive scaled-jacobian.
-To match the boundary, we slowly move points, making sure not elements are inverted.
+To match the boundary, we slowly move points, making sure no elements are inverted.
 **Starting from a regular grid, we are guaranteed to obtain an hexahedral mesh free of inverted elements (with scaled-jacobian \> 0)**.

 The smoothing is done using an elliptic energy, and is currently quite slow (5000 nodes/s).
 I am working to improve this.